 AgriBerry Farm: A Fruitful Adventure

-Anne and Chuck Geyer have grown berries and tree fruits together in Virginia for 30 years.
-They met not long after college at the University of Maryland’s Horticultural research farm, while working on a USDA berry production study.
-In 1982, as newlyweds, they moved to Virginia and established a berry farm for Westmoreland Land Company, where they spent 25 years growing and marketing assorted berries and tree fruits grown on a more than 60 acres.
+Anne and Chuck Geyer met just after college while working at the University of Maryland’s Horticultural research farm on a USDA berry production study.
+In 1982 the newlyweds moved to Virginia and established a Westmoreland County 60-acre berry farm, where they spent 25 years growing and marketing assorted berries and tree fruits.

 Driven by a shared desire to own their own land and Anne’s desire to create a training opportunity for young people, Anne applied for and was awarded a USDA Specialty Crop Grant to start a berry farm in 2008.
-The Geyers selected Hanover County, with its rich agricultural heritage and convenient access to large populations, to be the site for the new farm, leasing land along the historic Pamunkey River from Chuck McGhee’s Grainfield Farm.
+The Geyers selected Hanover County, with its rich agricultural heritage and convenient access to large populations to be the site for the new farm, leasing land from Hanover native Chuck McGhee on his Grainfield Farm on the historic Pamunkey River.

 The First CSA